tryswift/trySwiftCodeOfConduct/README.md

 If you are being harassed, notice someone else that is being harassed, or have any other concerns, please contact a member of the try!
 Conference organizers or volunteers immediately.

 try!
 Conference organizers and volunteers can be identified by t-shirts or will be stationed at reception/check-in of the venue.
-Contact email: info@tryswiftconf.com
+Contact email: conduct@tryswift.co

 ## License